Victorian Railways Z type carriage: Sitting cars AZ, BZ & BZS, VBK & VFK

 When entering the carriage from a platform, passengers first walk through the vestibule area with swing doors to adjacent carriages through diaphragms.
 On the opposite side there are three doors; facing the centre of the carriage, the left is for the washroom, the centre to the saloon area and the right to the toilet.
 The men's washroom includes a power outlet supplying 230vAC.
 The main saloon compartment was originally divided into two sections, with a partition between.
 The end adjacent to the men's toilets was for smoking passengers and called the No. 1 End, while the end adjacent to the ladies' toilet was for non-smoking passengers and called the No. 2 End.
-All seat pairs were 3ft 8in over armrests and could rotate and recline with footrests provided; and reading lights were provided at least on the first class standard gauge cars.
-The centre aisle is around 1ft 7½in wide, and illuminated with fluorescent lights.
+All seat pairs were 3 ft 8 in over armrests and could rotate and recline with footrests provided; and reading lights were provided at least on the first class standard gauge cars.
+The centre aisle is around 1 ft 7+1/2 in wide, and illuminated with fluorescent lights.
 A public address system is fitted for announcements.

-First class carriages were fitted with one pair of seats per window, to give 20 seats in the No. 1/smoking end and 28 in the No. 2/non-smoking end; spacing was a little over 4ft.
+First class carriages were fitted with one pair of seats per window, to give 20 seats in the No. 1/smoking end and 28 in the No. 2/non-smoking end; spacing was a little over 4 ft.

 Second class carriages were similar, but with six rows of four seats in the No. 1/smoking end behind three windows, and ten rows of four seats in the No. 2/non-smoking end behind five windows.
 Total capacity was 64.

 The first two cars of each class were fitted with timber veneer panels internally.
 Cars AZ3 and BZ3 were modified to allow quick conversion to standard gauge if needed, and to match most of the stock on the Sydney run they were fitted with laminex interiors in lieu.
 Later cars repeated this alteration.

-From the mid 1960s the cars on broad gauge had their layouts modified; the first class carriage seats were respaced drastically to give 56 seats - 24 in the No. 1/smoking end and 32 in the No. 2/non-smoking end, with spacing reduced to about 3ft 10in.
+From the mid 1960s the cars on broad gauge had their layouts modified; the first class carriage seats were respaced drastically to give 56 seats - 24 in the No. 1/smoking end and 32 in the No. 2/non-smoking end, with spacing reduced to about 3 ft 10 in.
 The changes to the second class cars were far more minor, as the change from 64 to 68 seats only required one additional row of seats in line with the smoking/non-smoking partition, which was modified to suit.
 When these modifications were completed, the tare weight of the cars increased to 48t 14c 1Q 0L.
 The change occurred later on the standard gauge carriages, some not gaining the extra seats until the mid 1990s when they were returned to broad gauge.
 Smoking was banned in first class carriages from 1986, and from all trains in Victoria in 1989.